ksksue/FTDriver/README.md

     Android [USB A port] --- [USB B port] FTDI Chip
 - requirement
  - Android : version 3.1 or upper and have an USB host port
- - Board : FTDI Chip
+ - Board : FTDI Chip or CDC-ACM(beta)

 Projects
 -----